Identical damped harmonic oscillators described by coherent states: Introduction

 Quantum mechanically, identical particles are indistinguishable.
 Identical bosons, having an integer spin, obey the Bose-Einstein (BE) statistics while identical fermions, having a half-integer spin, obey the Fermi-Dirac (FD) statistics.
 Distinguishable particles obey Maxwell-Boltzmann statistics.
 The state of a composite system of identical particles must have a given symmetry under the exchange of particles, it must be (anti-)symmetric for identical (fermions) bosons.
 A theoretical study of the effect of quantum statistics on the joint detection probability of {\it free} identical particles for non-dissipative dynamics \cite{MaGr-EPJD-2014} and also dissipative one \cite{MoMi-EPJP-2020} has revealed that bunching and anti-bunching can occur for fermions and bosons, respectively.
+Furthermore, the role of quantum statistics has been investigated in the decay dynamics of a multi-particle state suddenly released from a confining potential \cite{MaGr-AP-2015}.
+Boson anti-bunching seen here is the matter-wave analogue of photon anti-bunching seen in a modified HBT interferometer \cite{HaZhZhGuQu-Opt-2021}.

 In this work, our aim is to explore quantum correlations, through quantum coherence, in a system of DHO in one side and a system of two identical DHOs in the other side.
 Furthermore, due to different statistics in systems of identical particles, two important quantities are going to be evaluated, the mean square separation (MSS) between particles, and the simultaneous detection probability by an extended detector.
 For this goal, this manuscript is organized as follows.
-In section II, dynamical equation and damped coherent states of the DHO is given.
-Section III is devoted to the quantum coherence of a single coherent state, a superposition of two such states, a cat state, and a superposition of two cat states.
-Section IV analyses a system of two identical DHOs.
-Relative entropy of coherence for single-particle reduced states, MSS between particles and also joint detection probability are computed for different statistics.
+In section \ref{sec: dho}, dynamical equation and damped coherent states of the DHO is given.
+Section \ref{sec: coh} is devoted to the quantum coherence of a single coherent state, a superposition of two such states, a cat state, and a superposition of two cat states.
+Section \ref{sec: iden} analyses a system of two identical DHOs.
+Relative entropy of coherence for single-particle reduced states, MSS between particles and joint detection probability are also computed for different statistics.
 Section \ref{sec: conclude} includes the concluding remarks.